kleopatra999/toolbelt/Readme.md

 The Windows installer can be built on the Mac and Linux using Wine.

-You'll need wine and winetricks.
-On the Mac you'll also need XQuartz.
+You'll need wine.
+On the Mac you'll also need winetricks and XQuartz.

 ### Installing Mac prerequisites